open-education-hub/operating-systems/content/chapters/io/lab/content/async-io.md

       It runs `NUM_CLIENT` instances of `client.py` to trigger actions in the remote server.

       **Note** that you may be required to run servers on different ports in case of an `Address already in use error`.
-      If that is the case you will also need to run the `client_bench.sh` script.
+      If that is the case, you will also need to run the `client_bench.sh` script.

    To start the server, run each of these commands (one at a time to test the respective server type):